Vegz78/CodeConnectFix-Tips-Troubleshooting/README.md

 - To be able to pin this shortcut to the Start Menu and Taskbar, add "cmd /c " to the beginning of the _Target Path_ in the properties

 ### Usage
--Execute the above shortcut or _C:\Program Files\CodeConnectFix\Minecraft_Coding.bat_ directly -Inside a Minecraft world with cheats enabled, press _T_ to open chat, and with the chat box highlighted press _CTRL+V_ to connect
+- Execute the above shortcut or _C:\Program Files\CodeConnectFix\Minecraft_Coding.bat_ directly
+- Inside a Minecraft world with cheats enabled, press _T_ to open chat, and with the chat box highlighted press _CTRL+V_ to connect
--The first time you connect, you might have to authorize the connection for private networks in the Windows firewall pop-up menu
+- The first time you connect, you might have to authorize the connection for private networks in the Windows firewall pop-up menu

 ### Troubleshooting
 - The connection string sometimes is not available in the clipboard to paste with _CTRL+V_ when Minecraft starts: